cedadev/rabbit_facet_scanner/README.md

 Configuration is handled using a YAML file.
 The full configuration options are described in the [rabbit_indexer repo](https://github.com/cedadev/rabbit-index-ingest/blob/master/README.md#rabbit_event_indexer)

+This process also requires an environment variable `JSON_TAGGER_ROOT`.
+This should be set to the `json` directory which contains the tagging json.

-The required sections for the dbi indexer are:
+The required sections for the facet indexer are:
 - rabbit_server
 - indexer
 - logging